GoFundMe Business Campaigns: Your Ultimate Guide

-If you’re offering incentives to donors, like a social media “thank you” shoutout, or another small gift, be sure to keep up with those as the donations roll in.
+If you’re offering incentives to donors, like a social media “thank you” shoutout, or another small gift, be sure to keep up with those.

 Lastly, after your campaign is over, you can enjoy the results.

-Use your proceeds toward your campaign objective, send out thank you notes quickly, and send updates to those who donated to your campaign.
+Use your proceeds toward your campaign objective, send out thank you notes or gifts quickly, and send updates to those who donated to your campaign.

 Make sure to highlight the money being put to use for your business so your donors know that you used their funds properly.
 This will help if, in the future, you need to fundraise again.

-Now that we’ve gone over how to use a GoFundMe business fundraising campaign, let’s take a look at the precise reasons why you might launch a GoFundMe business fundraising campaign.
+Now that we’ve gone over how to use a GoFundMe business fundraising campaign, let’s take a look at the precise reasons why you might do so.

 With GoFundMe, you can rest assured that your donors’ payments are processed securely.

 In the unlikely chance of a mishap, GoFundMe guarantees any payment made on their site, and they’ll refund any discrepancies.